-Another animal rights organization you may have heard of is PETA or People for the Ethical Treatment of Animals.
-Started 40 years ago in 1980, it is “dedicated to establishing and defending the rights of all animals.”
-Concentrating “On the four areas in which the largest numbers of animals suffer the most intensely for the longest periods of time: in laboratories, on factory farms, in the clothing trade, and in the entertainment industry,” it has brought landmark legal cases against companies in all of those areas to ensure the safety and welfare of animals being abused in those areas.
+Another animal rights organization you may have heard of is PETA, or People for the Ethical Treatment of Animals.
+Started in 1980, it is “dedicated to establishing and defending the rights of all animals.”
+Concentrating “on the four areas in which the largest numbers of animals suffer the most intensely for the longest periods of time: in laboratories, on factory farms, in the clothing trade, and in the entertainment industry,” it has brought landmark legal cases against companies in all of those areas to ensure the safety and welfare of animals being abused in those areas.

-Other organizations look after the wellbeing of specific animals or groups of animals, such as the Jane Goodall Foundation which protects chimpanzees or the Tusk Trust, an organization that fights against animal poaching in Africa.
+Other organizations look after the wellbeing of specific animals or groups of animals.
+Examples include the Jane Goodall Foundation, which protects chimpanzees, and the Tusk Trust, an organization that fights against animal poaching in Africa.

 The bottom line is, if you’re interested in looking after the rights of animals in any capacity, there’s an organization out there to partner with or support.

 How to Tell if Skincare is Cruelty Free

-Luckily, Leaping Bunny has put together a database of companies that have complied with “The Standard” and have earned the official Leaping Bunny logo.
+Leaping Bunny has put together a database of companies that have complied with “The Standard” and have earned the official Leaping Bunny logo.
 You can access the database here.
-And not only can you look up skin care products, you can even look up everything from dental products to carpet cleaner!
+Not only can you look up skincare products, you can also search everything from dental products to carpet cleaner.

 The Fleur & Bee Commitment to Being a Cruelty-Free Company

-Whether it’s our Prince Charcoal natural detox mask or our So Clean! natural cleanser or our Nectar of the C serum, if you’ve ever watched the video demonstrations of our products, you’ve heard us say that they’re made “The right way, with safe, natural ingredients.”
-Part of what we mean by “The right way,” is that they’re entirely cruelty-free.
+Whether it’s our So Clean! natural cleanser or our Nectar of the C serum, if you’ve ever watched the video demonstrations of our products, you’ve heard us say that they’re made “the right way, with safe, natural ingredients.”
+Part of what we mean by “the right way” is that they’re entirely cruelty-free.

 In keeping with the standards and ethics that allowed us to earn the right to use the official Leaping Bunny logo, we make sure that not only do we not subject any animals to cruelty to create our products, we carefully monitor our supply chain to make sure that no product—from our serum to our moisturizer—has been created at the expense of any animal.

-So the next time you’re spritzing that toner on or dabbing that eye cream under your eyes, you can rest assured no animal suffered to make it.
-That’s our promise—both to you, to ourselves, and all the animals of the world!
+So the next time you’re applying our best selling eye cream, you can rest assured no animal suffered to make it.
+That’s our promise—both to you, to ourselves, and all living creatures, great and small.